Learn To Sharpen Knives

 Then it's on to the Hapstone for hand finishing, where the edge angle can also be precisely controlled.
-I use a progression of diamond, and natural stones to hand sharpen, refine, and finish the final edge to 3000 grit, remove the inevitable burrs, and polish.
-So again, running through a progression of diamond stones from coarse (80 grit) to excellent (3000 grit), I refine the edge, raising and removing a burr at each determination.
+I use a progression of diamond and natural stones to hand sharpen, refine, and finish the final edge to 3000 grit, remove the inevitable burrs and polish.
+So again, running through a progression of diamond stones from coarse (80 grit) to excellent (3000 grit), I refine the edge, raising and removing a burr with each stone .
 Even at 80 grit, the blade is shaving sharp, and each subsequent step only refines and polishes the edge.
+This hand sharpening step eliminates the possibility of having a "heat affected zone" at the apex of your knife.

 From there, it's to a denim strop loaded with Flitz chrome polishing compound for a few strokes to refine the edge further.
 The final step is a strip of top-grain cowhide glued to a flattened 1x4 board and charged with 1-micron diamond spray.
 Here the rim gets a few more strokes to ensure burr removal.
 Final inspection under 20x magnification guarantees a keen burr-free edge from butt to tip, and testing with the Edge on Up sharpness tester assures a super sharp, high-quality edge.
 (Click HERE to see me using the sharpness tester in real life!)

 Notes and Tips for Freehand Sharpening--

 Sharpening by hand, or freehand sharpening, takes practice.
 Don't get frustrated if it takes hours or days to learn!
 Follow these tips for a head start:

 1) I suggest again that you use a felt tip pen to color the edge bevel of your knife before you start.
 This will help you "find" that edge as you hone or sharpen your blade.

 2) Concentrate on holding the angle steady as you stroke the knife across the stone, first one side, then the other, in EDGE Leading passes.

 Notes and Tips On Stropping-

 My strops are glued to 1x4 boards, and I primarily use only two.